kyleGrealis/kyleGrealis/README.md

 ### Hi there 👋 I'm a bioinformatics analyst & graduate student living in the `tidyverse`

-- 🔭 I’m currently working on ... drug dependency outcome prediction using various ML techniques
+- 🔭 I’m currently working on ... deploying Shiny apps within the Quarto framework
-- 🌱 I’m currently learning ... machine learning model paramter tuning, improving GitHub workflow efficiency, and RShiny Apps.
+- 🌱 I’m currently learning ... package building and Shiny
-- 👯 I’m looking to collaborate on ... projects that would allow me to demonstrate my skills and simultaneously enhance my abilities.
+- 👯 I’m looking to collaborate on ... projects that would allow me to improve my skillset and allow for creative workspaces.
-- 🤔 I’m looking for help with ... reproducible research.
+- 🤔 I’m looking for help with ... package building.
 - 📫 How to reach me: ... kxg679 at miami dot edu
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-I'm a Registered Respiratory Therapist and United States Army veteran.
+I'm also a Registered Respiratory Therapist and United States Army veteran.